Be a Youth Homes volunteer

 Backed by the dedicated Youth Homes Auxiliary, holidays become special events for our youth.
 For many, experiencing a holiday at Youth Homes really helps our youth feel that they are valued and celebrated.

 “One of our fondest memories was hosting a dozen kids and staff to a holiday outing in San Francisco.
 But, supporting Youth Homes has been deeply meaningful, regardless of whether we meet the children.
 We know that because of the staff, children may someday create their own wonderful experiences with their own families.”

 it all adds up.

-Our gardener teaches skills from planting to mulching.
-Mentors offer friendship and life skills.
-And thanks to one special volunteer who started and successfully runs a jewelry-making program, more than $25,000 has been raised, with proceeds supporting scholarships and a modest percentage to youth who work in the jewelry-making program.
+Thanks to one very special volunteer who started and successfully runs a jewelry-making program, more than $25,000 has been raised, with proceeds supporting scholarships and a modest percentage to youth who work in the jewelry-making program.